mvolkmann/MyUnixEnv/notes/GoNotes.md

 Each application has a single function named `main` that must be in a package named `main`.
+The one file that defines the `main` function is often named `main.go`, but that is not required.

 The primary way of writing output to the standard output stream (stdout) is to use functions in the `fmt` package.